-- 2.1 The purpose of this policy and its corresponding procedures are as follows: - 2.1.1 Establish a process to provide current and former UNBC Employees a safe and legally protected way to report or seek advice on disclosing serious or systemic issues of Wrongdoing under PIDA without fear of retaliation or Reprisal. - 2.1.2 Describe the roles and responsibilities of all UNBC Employees under PIDA.
+- 2.1 The purpose of this policy and its corresponding procedures are as follows: - 2.1.1 Establish a process to provide UNBC Employees a safe and legallyprotected way to report or seek advice on disclosing Wrongdoing under PIDA without fear of retaliation or Reprisal. - 2.1.2 Describe the roles and responsibilities of all UNBC Employees under PIDA.